 p - number of pole pairs

-When loaded, the speed of the asynchronous motor is reduced by slip rate and results in operating speed.
+Under load the speed of a asynchronous motor is reduced by its slip.
+The result is the operating speed.

 N =ns ⋅ (1-σ)

-n - operating speed (mechanical frequency) in l/min
+n - operating speed (mechanical frequency) in 1/min

 σ - slip

-In case of slightly smaller operating speed the Fc will be reduced by a factor (1-σ)2.
+Because of the slightly smaller operating speed the Fc must be reduced by the factor (1-σ)2.

 The fact, that the three-phase asynchronous motor at load in comparison to idle speed decreases only slightly (by slip), is a decisive advantage.
 In practice the mass of the eccentric weights is unknown, known are mass m, which has to be set to vibration, and the acceleration a.
 For the different areas of application there are multiple experience values available.
 Therefore Fc (kN) is determined according the equation.